ivanpaulovich/paulovich.net/_posts/2019-09-07-designing-testing-input-validation-in-dotnet-core-the-clean-architecture-way.md

 image: assets/images/norman-tsui-PoF0kgQm9hE-unsplash.jpg
 featured: true
 ---
 Almost every software requires some input validation implementation.
-Due to the importance there are frameworks and guidelines to help us complete the task, should not be dificult to write good validation code right?
+Due to the importance there are frameworks and guidelines to help us complete the task, should not be difficult to write good validation code right?

 Wrong!
 Validation is the most common source of issues in Web applications.
 Let me explain the code smells:

-* **Untestable Validation Code:** To test the validation logic it is required to write tests against the whole universe of combinations, it is not pratical.
+* **Untestable Validation Code:** To test the validation logic it is required to write tests against the whole universe of combinations, it is not practical.
 * **Mixed Validation Code:** Every method is concerned about input validation.
 Complexity increases on every new feature added.
-* **Business Logic depedent on Frameworks:** Too much business code wrote using frameworks.
+* **Business Logic dependent on Frameworks:** Too much business code wrote using frameworks.
 What if we need to change the framework?

 Have you seen bad code like this?